Stanisława Walasiewicz: Athletic career

-Walasiewicz continued to compete as an amateur, while also working as a clerk in Cleveland.
+Walasiewicz continued to compete as an amateur while working as a clerk in Cleveland.
 In the period leading up to the 1932 Summer Olympics, she won American national championships in the 100-yard dash (1930), 220 yard dash (1930–31), and long jump (1930).
 For her part in interstate athletic championships, the city of Cleveland awarded her a car.
-She was offered American citizenship; however, just two days prior to taking her oath of citizenship, she changed her mind and instead adopted Polish citizenship, offered to her by the Polish consulate in New York.
+She was offered American citizenship; however, just two days before taking her oath of citizenship, she changed her mind and instead adopted Polish citizenship, offered to her by the Polish consulate in New York City.
 In 1930, she was chosen the most popular Polish athlete by readers of the Przegląd Sportowy (Sports Review) daily.

 In the 1932 Summer Olympics, Walasiewicz represented Poland.
-In the 100 m dash, Walasiewicz equaled the current world record of 11.9 seconds and won the gold medal.
+In the 100 m dash, Walasiewicz equaled then world record of 11.9 seconds and won the gold medal.
 On the same day, she finished 6th out of 9 in the discus throw event.
 Upon her return to Poland, she almost instantly became a well-known personality.
 She was welcomed by crowds in the port of Gdynia, and a few days later, she was awarded the Golden Cross of Merit for her achievements.
 She was again chosen the most popular Polish person in sports, and held that title for three years.

-In the spring of 1933, Walasiewicz appeared at the Championships of Warsaw, where she seized 9 gold medals in track and field, including 80 metres hurdling, 4 × 200 relay, and long jump.
+In Spring 1933, Walasiewicz appeared at the Championships of Warsaw, where she won nine gold medals in track and field, including 80 metres hurdling, 4 × 200 relay, and long jump.
 On 17 September 1933, in Poznań, she beat two world records in one day: 7.4 seconds for the 60 m and 11.8 seconds for the 100 m.
 Her Olympic success also won her a scholarship at the Warsaw Institute of Physical Education, where she met some of the most notable Polish athletes of the time, including Jadwiga Wajs, Felicja Schabińska, Maria Kwaśniewska, and Janusz Kusociński.

 In the 1936 Olympics in Berlin, Walasiewicz attempted to defend her Olympic title for the 100 m dash, but Helen Stephens of the U.S. beat her by 0.02 seconds; Walasiewicz won the silver medal.
-Stephens was accused by a Polish newspaper reporter of being male and was forced to submit to a genital inspection which confirmed her gender as female.
+Stephens was accused by a Polish newspaper reporter of being male and was given a genital inspection which confirmed her gender as female, ironic in view of Walasiewicz's ambiguous gender status.

 After the Olympic Games, Walasiewicz moved to the U.S. and resumed her amateur career.
-During and after World War II, she won American national championships in the 100 metres (1943, 1944 and 1948), the 200 metres (1939–40 and 1942–1948), the discus throw (1941–42), and the long jump (1938–1946, 1948 and 1951).
+During and after World War II, she won American national championships in the 100 metres (1943, 1944 and 1948), the 200 metres (1939–40 and 1942–1948), the discus throw (1941–1942), and the long jump (1938–1946, 1948 and 1951).

 In 1947, she accepted American citizenship, and she later married aviation draftsman Harry Olson in 1956.
 Although the marriage did not last long, she continued to use the name Stella Walsh Olson for the rest of her life.
-She won her last U.S. title in 1951, at the age of 40.
+She won her last U.S. title in 1951 at the age of 40.
 She was inducted into the U.S. Track and Field Hall of Fame in 1975.